-Angels is an artwork by Laurence Payot that celebrates the courage and optimism of displaced people.
+Angels is a collaborative artwork by Laurence Payot that celebrates the courage and optimism of displaced people.
 From sweet lullabies remembered from childhoods spent in another country, to the things that they makes them feel happy in their new homes, participants from across the UK will create a series of recorded visual and audio portraits reminding us all how we can cope with difficult situations and find strength in the things that comfort us.

 The work will consist in a series of video portraits projected on urban, suburban and rural environments, talking to us, by surprise, in the most unexpected places.